AB-CE/abce/doc/introduction.rst

 LSD,
     because it is a system dynamics rather than an agent-based modeling environment MAML,
-    because it does not use a standard programming language, but his its own.
+    because it does not use a standard programming language, but it is it's own.
 MAS-SOC,
     because we could not find it in the Internet and its documentation according to :raw-tex:`\cite{Allan2010}` is sparse.